 Pulszky, the friend of Kossuth and also of Francis Newman, was a Hungarian author, politician, and patriot.
 In 1848 he was serving under Esterhazy in some Government post; but when he was suspected of revolutionizing in his native country, he took refuge in England.
 Pulszky went with Kossuth later to America.
 In 1852 he was condemned to death by the Austrian Government, but his fourteen years spent in Italy seem to have influenced the Ministers to pardon him in 1867.
-While in England (I do not know if he suffered from it elsewhere) he became a martyr to tic douleureux, that most trying form of facial neuralgia which attacks in such paroxysms of severe pain attacks which seem brought on by the most trivial reasons, such as a knock at the door or by a sudden shake to the chair on which the patient is sitting, and which, as a rule, give no warning of their approach.
+While in England (I do not know if he suffered from it elsewhere) he became a martyr to \tic douleureux\, that most trying form of facial neuralgia which attacks in such paroxysms of severe pain--attacks which seem brought on by the most trivial reasons, such as a knock at the door or by a sudden shake to the chair on which the patient is sitting, and which, as a rule, give no warning of their approach.

-You remember that you kindly furnished me with your prescription for tic douleureux to give to my friend Pulszky.
+"You remember that you kindly furnished me with your prescription for \tic douleureux\ to give to my friend Pulszky.
 He told me a few days back that he sent it (I think a year ago) to the poor girl at Ventnor who was a horrible sufferer from it, and heard no more of it until this autumn when he was at Ventnor again.
 He was delighted to find she had been immediately cured by it, had had no returns, was made competent for work, and is in a servant's place.
-On my naming this, I have two urgent applications for the prescriptions.
-If you will a second time take the trouble to copy out the prescription I will keep it myself, and give copies to my friends without further coming upon you....
-I have ventured to assert that the Nicholson who is so talked of as promoting the ballot in Australia is not your brother Mark.
+On my naming this, I have two urgent applications for the prescription I will keep it myself, and give copies to my friends without further coming upon you....
+I have ventured to assert that the Nicholson who is so talked of as promoting the ballot in Australia is \not\ your brother Mark.

-Do you know, when I saw in the Illustrated London News the face of the late lamented Brigadier Nicholson of the Punjaub, I thought it very like you.
+"Do you know, when I saw in the \Illustrated London News\ the face of the late lamented Brigadier Nicholson of the Punjaub, I thought it \very\ like you.
 Is he possibly a distant relative?

-F. W. Newman, c P.V.E.
-20th December, 1857.

-This remark of Newman's that he saw a strong likeness in the face of the late lamented Brigadier Nicholson of the Punjaub to his friend Dr. Nicholson is one of those arresting suggestions which seem to strike sudden light out of the flints of ancestry which whiten the road of life along which we have come.
+"F. W. Newman, "7 P.V.E." "\20th December\, 1857. late lamented Brigadier Nicholson of the Punjaub" to his friend Dr. Nicholson is one of those arresting suggestions which seem to strike sudden light out of the flints of ancestry which whiten the road of life along which we have come.

-That there is a distinct likeness in the two faces no one who had seen the portraits in Captain Lionel Trotter's Life of John Nicholson, and then looked at that of Dr. John Nicholson in this book, could have had a doubt.
+That there \is\ a distinct likeness in the two faces no one who had seen the portraits in Captain Lionel Trotter's \Life of John Nicholson\, and then looked at that of Dr. John Nicholson in this book, could have had a doubt.
 But, as it seems to me, there is even more ground for the likelihood of Newman's suggestion, if one tries to trace the lineage and land of the families of Nicholson in years gone by.
-I quote the following from Captain Trotter's Life of John Nicholson:
+I quote the following from Captain Trotter's \Life of John Nicholson\:--